JasperMC/MultiTheftAutoOnline/README.md

 - SSO Login (Login once, play on any server)

 # Gameplay features
-- Freemode: Ability to play freely with weapons, vehicles, and do activities.
+- Freemode: Ability to play freely with weapons, vehicles, and take part in activities.
+- Ability to own properties and vehicles
 - Ambience: Peds, traffic, working public services such as airports and train stations

 # Support